17 Best Ecommerce CMS Platforms to Build Your Online Store

 BigCommerce

 If you have multiple storefronts, check out BigCommerce.
 That’s because you can manage several sites from the same account, saving you time and money.
 Feature-wise, BigCommerce is really flexible.
-For instance, you get the standard ecommerce CMS features like order tracking, analytics, and content management.
+For instance, you get the standard ecommerce CMS key features like order tracking, analytics, and content management.
 There’s also significant support for omnichannel sales like local stores and other websites, including eBay or Amazon.

 Companies that have both significant written content and a product line should also consider this platform.
 That’s because they offer an API and WordPress integration.
 Professionals who blog and offer goods or services through their websites are great examples of entities that can benefit from this feature.